Mohamed-hazem-mahrous/STM32F103x6_Driver/README.md

 ## Overview

 The STM32F103x6 Driver is a collection of drivers for various peripherals of the STM32F103x6 microcontroller.
-It includes drivers for GPIO, EXTI, RCC, USART, keypad, and LCD peripherals.
+It includes drivers for GPIO, EXTI, RCC, USART, keypad, LCD and Servo Motor peripherals.

 ## Folder Structure